The Awkward Girl’s Guide to gel nails at home with a DIY gel nail kit

 My toes, meanwhile, were painted before Christmas, and because my toenails seem to grow much more slowly than my fingernails do (is that just me?), I’ll get even more wear out of it: they’re going on for three weeks now, and still look perfect.
 They’re also still perfectly shiny, which is another big benefit of a gel nail kit: while I find that most regular polishes will start to look dull after a few days (especially on my toes), this stuff remains shiny, and still looks freshly applied, weeks after you put in on.

-Removing gel polish, however, is a different story altogether.
-I’m planning a separate post on that subject, which I’ll hopefully have up soon, but suffice to say that it’s a lot more time-consuming than removing regular polish, and can be a bit of a pain.
+REMOVING GEL NAIL POLISHRemoving gel polish, however, is a different story altogether, and you’ll find a separate post about that here .
+Suffice to say, though, that it’s a lot more time-consuming than removing regular polish, and can be a bit of a pain.
 The fact that you only need to do it every few weeks, of course, helps balance that out, although if you’re the type of person who likes to change your nail colour every few days, I’d guess this system probably isn’t for you!

 In my case, I’m not particularly adventurous with my nails, and tend to stick to the same colours all the time, so I’m unlikely to get bored, or to find the removal process too much of an issue.
 With that said, I’m finding it such a novelty to have painted nails which don’t chip constantly that I’ve become much more interested in nail polish all of a sudden, and have bought a few different colours which I’m looking forward to trying out.
 I’m unlikely to become obsessed with nail art or anything like that, because I just don’t have the skill/patience to do it well, but I’m loving this little DIY gel nail kit, and am so pleased Terry got it for me, so I can highly recommend trying it out if you’re a fan of a long-lasting polish!